akdk7/mybookmarks/README.md

 - Double-click group titles to edit in place; drag via the handle to reorder groups.
 - Use the snapshots dropdown for quick undo/redo checkpoints.
+- Use the Shortcut Manager for global and group-level keyboard launchers.
 - Hover link badges for metadata popovers; detailed inspectors are available from the toolbar.

 ## Contributing